 The DsE approach is described in more detail from 3 perspectives:

 - Domain-specific EngineeringTM Processes - The workings of domain and application engineering in DsE and how these interact to form a capability for producing a line of similar customized and changable products

 - Reuse-driven Process ImprovementTM (PIr) - A method for process adoption, providing a detailed roadmap for instituting and continuously improving a DsE product line capability appropriate to an organization's business objectives

 - MetaSynthesisTM for Adaptable Software - A method and family of tools for creating and using adaptable components in DsE, as a means for flexible reuse in the rapid production of customized products.

-The DsE methodology represents more than 10 years experience working with a variety of organizations in the U.S. and Europe.
+The DsE methodology represents substantial experience working with a variety of organizations in the U.S. and Europe.
 DsE itself is not a one-size-fits-all approach: following the PIr method, adopters can tailor and scale their use of DsE to suit their business context and accommodate their preferred technical practices.

 A Larger Context: The Industrial Revolution, Phase 3